 Microbiological research example

-The is guided and advised by an external agency in the field of integral assurance.
-This external quality agency also carries out and microbiological tests.
-The laboratory carries out its testing activities in such a way as to meet the stated in the Dutch standard NEN-EN-ISO /IEC 17025.
+The company is guided and advised by an external agency in the field of integral assurance.
+This external quality agency also carries out chemical and microbiological tests.
+The carries out its testing activities in such a way as to meet the stated in the Dutch standard NEN-EN-ISO /IEC 17025.
 In this way, the needs of customers and legislative bodies are met.
 The laboratory has quality control procedures to monitor the validity of the tests that are carried out.
-The resulting data is recorded so that trends are noted and, to the extent practicable, statistical methods are applied to assess the results.
+The resulting is recorded so that are noted and, to the extent practicable, statistical methods are applied to assess the results.
 This monitoring is planned and reviewed.
 This monitoring shall include the following:

 • Participation in interlaboratory comparisons or proficiency testing programs.